-My forthcoming manuscript, Surface to Air, explores various material permutations of sand and wind - the life and course of a Chinese dust storm, though successive phases of matter - as sites of political, anthropological, and scientific experiment.
+My forthcoming manuscript, Desert/Storm explores various material permutations of sand and wind - the life and course of a Chinese dust storm, though successive phases of matter - as sites of political, anthropological, and scientific experiment.
 It is based on my dissertation!
 It moves from science stations, forestry and social management schemes, and sand-threatened cities in China's desertified interior, to the particulate politics of air-spacing in a dust-shocked Beijing, to the technical and political challenges of international meteorological exposures in Korea and the US, China's downwinds.

 The manuscript offers itself as an intervention into the political anthropology of Reform China and its idiosyncratic approach to environmental crisis as a site of social, economic, and geophysical challenge, introducing a more-than-human political fold as the subject and target of state intervention.
 It also experiments with the forms, scales, and occupations of ethnographic inquiry, asking how terrestrial and atmospheric interfaces, air- and dust-streams, and experimental apparatuses displace and describe notions of anthropology's 'fields.'